garrettmmoore/twitch-analytics-site/README.md

 ## Run locally

-1. Navigate into the `functions` directory and install Node Dependencies ->
+1. From the root directory, navigate into the `functions` directory and install Node Dependencies ->

    ```bash
    cd functions